acidb/mobiscroll-docs/docs/vue/eventcalendar/calendar.md

 ### Slots
 </div>
-The display of Event Calendar can be customized with different slot functions.
+The display of the Event Calendar can be customized with different slot functions.

 <Slots />